Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 10

 his brains out on the spot if he didn't obey

 orders.
-The pistol wasn't loaded- but I
+The pistol wasn't loaded - but I

 frowned at him & he concluded he'd

-letter march.
-He didn't know then was
+better march.
+He didn't Know there was

 marched at night to avoid the heat but they